MNitin-Reddy/Content-Based-Recommendation-System-using-Deep-Learning/README.md

 ## Overview

 This project uses deep learning to implement a content-based recommendation system.
 The neural network generates user and movie vectors based on input features, and the dot product of these vectors predicts user ratings for movies.
-The model is built using Python and TensorFlow, with additional utilities for data preprocessing and evaluation.
+The model uses Python and TensorFlow, with additional utilities for data preprocessing and evaluation.

 ---